Florida Contested Divorce Lawyer

 Sometimes, no matter how hard two spouses may negotiate, mediate or attempt to facilitate some sort of marriage settlement agreement, they are unable to do so.
 The divorce is then a contested divorce.
 In this type of divorce, the parties are unable to come to a resolution on one or several divorce issues such as alimony, property division or child custody.
 If your divorce is a contested one, Anne E. Raduns, P.A., can help.

 To schedule a confidential consultation with a skilled and dedicated divorce lawyer, call us at our Ocala office at 352-310-8235.
-We represent clients throughout Central Florida.
+We represent clients throughout Sumter, Marion, and Citrus counties.

 About Florida Contested Divorce